ccadenzahiho/ccadenzahiho.github.io/_posts/2020-05-27-aesthetics.md

 * All of this leads to rise of individuality/expression.
 * Monotonous uniforms, identical haircuts of the 20th century are long gone.

 Essentially the author just shoved alot of "Hey, aesthetics are now relevant in the 21st century!" down our throats.
-They have not, however, discusses the disadvantages of such a thing.
+They have not, however, discussed the disadvantages of such a thing.
 They're mostly just praising how important it is to adapt to this trend, and not what may lie in the future... but maybe they'll talk about that in the second half.